FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/guomi_crypto.md

 # Generate a 4-nodes FISCO chain.
 All nodes belong to group1.
 The following instructions are executed in the fisco directory.
 # -p specifies the starting ports which are p2p_port, channel_port, jsonrpc_port
 # According to the following instructions, it needs to ensure that the 30300~30303, 20200~20203, 8545~8548 ports of the machine are not occupied.
-# -g The OSCCA-approved cryptography compilation option.
-It will generate a node of OSCCA-approved cryptography after using successfully.
-Download the latest version from GitHub by default.
+# -g It will generate a chain of OSCCA-approved cryptography.
 $ ./build_chain.sh -l "127.0.0.1:4" -p 30300,20200,8545 -g
 ```